 Incidence angle modifier#

 Some reduction occurs at all angles of incidence, even normal incidence.
-However, because PV module testing is performed at normal incidence, the reduction at normal incidence is implicit in the PV module’s power rating and does not need to be accounted for separately in a performance model.
+However, because PV modules are rated with irradiance at normal incidence, the reduction at normal incidence is implicit in the PV module’s power rating and does not need to be accounted for separately in a performance model.
 Therefore, only the extra reduction at non-normal incidence should be modeled.

 This is done using incidence angle modififer (IAM) models.
-IAM is the fraction of incident light that is transmitted to the PV cell, normalized to the value at normal incidence:
+Conceptually, IAM is the fraction of incident light that is transmitted to the PV cell, normalized to the fraction transmitted at normal incidence:

 \[IAM(\theta) = \frac{T(\theta)}{T(0)},\]